Rough traces of $BV$ functions in metric measure spaces: Rough Trace

 \section{Rough Trace}

 In this section we extend the notion of rough trace of a $BV$ function to the metric measure space setting.
-The discussion will closely follow the monograph by V. Maz'ya \cite[Section 9.5]{Ma}, whose results will be rephrased and re-proven accordingly; in particular, we shall focus on the issue of the integrability of rough trace with respect to the perimeter measure of the domain.
+The discussion will follow the monograph by V. Maz'ya \cite[Section 9.5]{Ma} and metric versions of the results contained therein will be given.
+In particular, we shall focus on the issue of the integrability of the rough trace with respect to the perimeter measure of the domain.
 We shall relate this issue with some geometric properties of the domain.